-A photo of David Lynch by Nadav Kander recently got published on the cover of a UK magazine The Big Issue.
-It would certainly be fantastic if Kander sold the photo or gave permission to the magazine to use it.
+A photo of David Lynch by Nadav Kander was recently published on the cover of UK magazine The Big Issue.
+It would certainly be fantastic if Kander had sold the photo or gave his permission to the magazine to use it.
 Instead, it appears that someone photographed his framed print at an exhibition.
 They posted it to Alamy, and The Big Issue bought it from there, cropped it and used it for the cover.

-Kander shared the story on his Instagram, explaining what had happened:
+Kander shared the story on his Instagram, explaining what happened:

 View this post on Instagram